 Schwartz, the numbers man, continued to put it in perspective.

-"We play 130 defensive tackle snaps in a game," he said "So, if we're rotating three guys through and they're playing 45 snaps apiece -- there'll be a little bit
+"We play 130 defensive tackle snaps in a game," he said "So, if we're rotating three guys through and they're playing 45 snaps apiece -- there'll be a little bit of pressure.

 "We can keep rolling waves and waves."